noderaider/localsync/packages/localsync/README.md

 ## Structure and Roadmap

-**localsync has a singular purpose: to synchronize events from one client to many using a common interface and the least invasive mechanism for the current browsing medium.**
+localsync has a **singular** purpose: to synchronize events from one client to many using a common interface and the least invasive mechanism for the current browsing medium.

-Internally, localsync is comprised of several small 'sync' packages that all adhere to the common localsync interface.
+Internally, localsync is comprised of several small `sync` packages that all adhere to the common localsync interface.
 The main localsync package does no actual synchronization on its own but rather determines the most appropriate synchronization strategy and calls upon the necessary packages to invoke it.
 All the packages with brief descriptions are listed here:

 #### 1.x.x

-**Guaranteed synchronization between clients of the same browser (Chrome <=> Chrome, Firefox <=> Firefox, or IE <=> IE)**
+*Guaranteed synchronization between clients of the same browser (Chrome <=> Chrome, IE <=> IE, etc.)*

 * **[localsync](https://npmjs.com/packages/localsync)** - Determines synchronization mechanism and invokes it.